 The chair sat beneath a shady elm by the side of the road amidst several tables covered with flea market finds and a cardboard sign that read “127 Yard Sale.”
 The hot August sun broke through the canopy in places, stippling the rocker’s scarred hickory frame with dancing gold leaves.

 It creaked and sighed whenever someone sat in it, and a few of the back spindles wiggled a bit in their moorings, like loose teeth.
-The hand-carved dogwood blossoms adorning the headrest were worn down to a few indistinguishable forms in some places.
-But it was in remarkably good shape for its age.
+The hand-carved dogwood blossoms adorning the headrest were worn down to indistinguishable forms in some places.
+But the chair was in remarkably good shape for its age.

 The current owner had picked it up for a steal at an estate sale in north Texas.
 He brought it home to this tiny Tennessee hamlet in hopes of making a tidy profit over the long weekend.
 The last known owner, a widow from Amarillo, thought the chair might have been made around 1910 or so.
 She was off by more than fifty years.

 The rocker came to life in the spring of 1862 at the hands of a skilled Massachusetts slave named Cornelius Price.
 It took him two months to finish the piece.
 It was the last chair he crafted before leaving his owner’s woodworking shop, a wealthy Boston businessman, to join the 54th Massachusetts Infantry under Captain Robert Gould Shaw.
 He died ten months later during the raid of Fort Wagnor on the South Carolina coast and was buried in a mass grave .